Rains and inadequate infrastructure lead to floods

 Research based influencing of policy and practice

-Through the Zurich Flood Resilience Alliance programme Mercy Corps Indonesia seeks to address the root causes of flooding and its impacts through evidence-based policy and programme support.
-Mercy Corps Indonesia works closely with Pekalongan City and Regency, on the North coast of Java, to improve flood management policies in an area affected by coastal and urban flooding.
+Through the Zurich Flood Resilience Alliance programme, Mercy Corps Indonesia seeks to address the root causes of flooding and its impacts through evidence-based policy and programme support.
+Mercy Corps Indonesia works closely with Pekalongan City and Regency, on the North coast of Java, to improve flood management policies in an area affected by coastal, flash and urban flooding.

 They’re also conducting a Climate Risk and Impact Assessment on the Kupang River Basin together with three leading research institutions.
 The basin plays a strategic role in the regional water supply system, but also poses significant risks of coastal and urban flooding.
-The assessment will provide evidence on the connection between upstream and downstream activities, especially on flooding impacts; while also analysing losses resulting from floods.
+The assessment has provided evidence on the connection between upstream and downstream activities, especially on flooding impacts; while also analysing losses resulting from floods.

 Research findings change the perspective of policy makers